Equestrian statues, an inventory

 Therefore I built this website that aims to give an inventory of all the equestrian statues in the world.

 Under the heading ‘The statues’ on this website are listed 1.257 original equestrian statues (and 159 copies) that are known to me today (may 2021).
 Is the list complete?
 No. New equestrian statues are still erected from time to time, I am made aware of the existence of a statue not yet known to me by a user of this website or that I trace a new statue in another way.
 Further, unfortunately equestrian statues are removed or destroyed during from time to time.

-Sculptures of the combination man and horse, not meeting these requirements, are classified as equestrian sculptures.
-Quite a number of these sculptures are noteworthy works of art, reason enough to pay specific attention to a number of them.
-I have listed the most noteworthy under the heading ‘Sculptures’.
+As a matter of fact the number also depends on the definition of an equestrian statue.
+The criteria I applied and some observations with respect to them, can be found under the heading ‘The book’ in the chapter ‘Statue or sculpture?’.
+Combinations of man and horse, not meeting the requirements mentioned in this chapter, are classified as equestrian sculptures and are stated on this site in italic.
+Quite a number of these sculptures are remarkable works of art.
+Reason enough to pay specific attention to a number of them.
+I have listed the most noteworthy under the heading ‘The sculptures’.

 In conclusion I wish to remark that you can feel free to use the pictures of this site.
 Just mention that you found them on www.equestrianstatue.org.
 If you want to have the pictures with a better quality (i.e. a higher density), just let me know.